avajadi/portablecdm/README.md

 * Git installed and accessible from your terminal
 * Android Studio version >= 3.0.1

+Might need to add npm or git to your PATH in your operating system in order to access them from the terminal.
+Both can be tested with command 'git --version' or 'npm --version'.

 ### Cloning the repo
 1. Use the terminal to CD into your destination folder
 2. Run command: git clone https://github.com/blabla/portcdm-mobile-app